HGK (bomb)

-The HGK guidance kit (HGK, Hassas Güdüm Kiti / Precision Guidance Kit), developed by TÜBİTAK-SAGE, is a GPS/INS guidance kit that converts bombs range from 227 kg (500-lb) to 907 kg (2000-lb) Mark 80-series munitions into smart bombs.
-A CAMGÖZ (glass eye) laser seeker, resistant to countermeasures and with over 315 degrees of view angle, again developed by TÜBİTAK-SAGE, provides guidance.
-It enables precision strike capability in all weather conditions with long range (up to 24 km) at a dispersion of 6 m.
+The HGK guidance kit (HGK, Hassas Güdüm Kiti / Precision Guidance Kit), developed by TÜBİTAK-SAGE, is a GPS/INS guidance kit that converted bombs ranging from 227 kg (500-lb) to 907 kg (2000-lb) Mark 80-series munitions into smart bombs.
+A CAMGÖZ (glass eye) laser seeker, resistant to countermeasures, and with over 315 degrees of view angle.
+It enabled precise strike capability in all weather conditions with long range (up to 24 km) at a dispersion of 6 m.

-The kit can be used with Mark 84, Mark 83 and Mark 82 bombs.
+The kit could be used with Mark 84, Mark 83, and Mark 82 bombs.